phamelink/katacoda-scenarios/secure-server-tutorial/step4.md

 `ssh linus@localhost`{{execute T2}}

+When prompted with

+`The authenticity of host 'localhost (127.0.0.1)' can't be established.
+ECDSA key fingerprint is SHA256:...
+Are you sure you want to continue connecting (yes/no/[fingerprint])?`

+reply *yes*.
+This is simply SSH taking precautions, but since we know who we are trying to connect to we have nothing to worry about.

 Wait, it says _Permission denied (publickey)_.
 Well, that's because we didn't officially authorize torvald to gain access as linus through SSH.
 Let's do that now!

 ## Authorize SSH keys